Blidworth: History and geography

 The first recorded reference of Blidworth was in the Domesday Book, a national survey which was executed for William I of England in 1086.
 It is recorded as Blideworde, its recorded population was five households and the total tax assessed was 1.1 Geld Units.
 Although this is the first recorded reference of Blidworth, the village is much older and was possibly used by the Romans.

-Up to the end of the 19th century it was a farming community with 150 houses clustered around Main Street (Old Blidworth) and 26 farms and 3 mills, with a population of about 2000.
+Up to the end of the 19th century it was a farming community with 150 houses clustered around Main Street and 26 farms and three mills, with a population of about 2000.
 A major change came with the construction of a colliery north of Belle Vue Road in 1921 with the resulting construction of housing for workers.
-Thus the major part of the population is in an area east of Old Blidworth, between Belle Vue Lane in the north and Dale Lane in the south.
+Thus the major part of the population is in an area in the east of Blidworth, between Belle Vue Lane in the north and Dale Lane in the south.
 Mansfield Road forms the west of this and is the main shopping area.
 The mine closed in 1989.
 There is now an industrial estate on Burma Road, north of Belle Vue Lane, as well as a Leisure Centre and the Miners Social Welfare Centre.

 Other 20th century industries included factories for the manufacture of shoes, hosiery, textiles and metal products.
 Much of these industrial areas have been redeveloped and new housing has been constructed around the periphery of the village, with new street names, such as Will Scarlet Close.